 Need inspiration for your next move?
 Don’t miss these great expat films

-Whether you’re looking for inspiration or are amid researching a move abroad, watching a moving about expats living abroad can be enough to give you itchy feet.
-Here at Santa Fe Relocation, we’re sharing the best movies about expats living abroad from Lost In Translation, to The Beach.
+Whether you’re looking for inspiration or are researching a move abroad, watching a film about expats living abroad can be enough to give you itchy feet.
+Here at Santa Fe Relocation we’re sharing the best movies about expats living abroad, from Lost In Translation, to The Beach.
 This is the ultimate inspirational film guide for expats.

 Lost in translation

 First off, we have Lost In Translation.
 Culture shock is something many expats experience, regardless of how many places they have moved in and out of.
 This film cleverly captures the excitement and confusion of being tossed into the deep end of foreign culture.

 “A lonely, ageing movie star named Bob Harris (Bill Murray) and a conflicted newlywed, Charlotte (Scarlett Johansson), meet in Tokyo.
 Bob is there to film a Japanese whiskey commercial; Charlotte is accompanying her celebrity-photographer husband.
 Strangers in a foreign land, the two find escape, distraction and understanding amidst the bright Tokyo lights after a chance meeting in the quiet lull of the hotel bar.
 They form a bond that is as unlikely as it is heartfelt and meaningful.”

 The next best movie about expats living abroad is Casablanca.
 A classic, the story of Casablanca puts the feeling of anxiety and separation into better perspective, which are just a couple of emotions many of us feel when it comes to making the decision to move abroad.